-Derbyshire has a wide range of clients; however, they don’t undertake demolition work themselves but work very closely with several demolition companies on a plant hire basis, one of their most regular customers is East Midlands Demolition.
+The company have a wide range of clients.
+However, they don’t undertake demolition work themselves but work very closely with several demolition companies on a plant hire basis.
+One of their most regular customers is East Midlands Demolition.

 The very latest addition to company’s fleet is a 30-tonne class Hyundai HX300L hydraulic excavator which they recently took delivery of from their local Hyundai dealers TBS Plant.

-The company put the machine directly to work on the former site of one of the old Boots the Chemist’s buildings in Nottingham where they were working for C. A. Blackwell and engaged in crushing and processing approximately 3,000 tonnes of left over demolition rubble down to a recycled 6F2 grade aggregate to be used on the next phase of redevelopment works or sold offsite if needed.
+The company put the machine directly to work on the former site of one of the old Boots the Chemist’s buildings in Nottingham.
+They were working there for C. A. Blackwell and engaged in crushing and processing approximately 3,000 tonnes of leftover demolition rubble down to a recycled 6F2 grade aggregate to be used on the next phase of redevelopment works or sold offsite if needed.

 Steve Ford is very much ‘hands on’ within the business and was operating the new Hyundai HX300L on what was only its second day since taking delivery of the new machine.
 Steve was busy feeding the Sandvik crusher.
 The resulting crushed material was being transferred to a stockpile by the company’s wheeled loader.
 Steve said, “It’s early days, but it’s proving to be a nice and pleasurable machine to operate, it’s smooth on the sticks and easy, with minimal effort required and from what I have seen so far it’s going to prove to be extremely economical on fuel.
 It’s also got plenty of power which is great for us when dealing with large lumps of concrete that we encounter in the heaps of material to be processed.”